edsantiago/xlbiff/README.md

    + has configurable screen location, color, and font
    + can notify by bell and/or keyboard LED
    + shows all new messages in one, easy-to-dismiss window
-   + lets you click anywhere on it; no trying to select a tiny "X"
+   + lets you click anywhere on it; no trying to select a tiny "x"

-INSTALLING
+Installing
 ==========

       ./configure